 - A smooth philtrum – the groove between the nose and upper lip flattens

 - Thin vermilion – the upper lip thins

 - Small palpebral fissures – eye width decreases

 How much alcohol is safe?

 While drinking small amounts of alcohol does not cause facial abnormalities; it may cause behavioral issues, or lead to lower intelligence.
 There is no known safe amount or safe time to drink alcohol during pregnancy.
-After all, every drop of alcohol that you drink will find its way to #baby .
+After all, every drop of alcohol that you drink will find its way to Your Baby .